neurodevs/node-csv-loader/README.md

 ### Disable Path Validation

+This class automatically performs the following validations on the path you pass to the load method:

+- Asserts that you passed a path
+- Asserts that the file exists at the path
+- Asserts that the file extension is '.csv'

 To turn off path validation (e.g., when you are certain of the file's existence or extension):

 ```typescript